transloadit/uppy/website/src/docs/dragdrop.md

 alias: docs/dragdrop/
 ---

-DragDrop renders a simple Drag and Drop area for file selection.
-Useful when you only want the local device as a file source, don’t need file previews and metadata editing UI, and the [Dashboard](/docs/dashboard/) feels like an overkill.
+DragDrop renders a simple drag and drop area for file selection. it can be useful when you only want the local device as a file source, don’t need file previews and a UI for metadata editing, and the [Dashboard](/docs/dashboard/) feels like overkill.

 ```js
 const DragDrop = require('@uppy/drag-drop')